 Draw a large beach picture on the board as a cross section of the sea.
 You should draw the sea, a boat and a couple of palm trees to give the general idea.
 Get flashcards from the link below and stick them around the room.
 You can play a ‘Where am I?’ game by saying ‘I live in the sea.
 I am black and white.
 I have a hole in my back where water comes out.
 I’m called a whale.
 Where am I?’ and the children look around the room and point to the whale.
 Then choose a volunteer to stick the flashcard onto the sea scene and continue with the other flashcards.
 Flashcards can include fish, crabs, whales, dolphins, starfish, seahorses, sharks, etc.

 Design a fish

 At this link http://www.everythingpreschool.com/themes/beach/songs.htm there are a selection of songs associated with the beach.
 I particularly like the ‘Wheels on the bus’ sea creature’s version and the ‘I’m a little fishy’ sung to ‘I’m a little teapot’.
-These are both tunes that you should be familiar with and ones that your pupils will pick up quickly if they don’t already know the melodies.
+These are both tunes that your pupils will pick up quickly if they don’t already know the melodies.